15 Best Things to Do in South Windsor (CT)

 One of the best things about the park is its massive “Boundless Playground” which has lots of equipment suitable for toddlers and bigger kids.

-For grown-ups, Nevers Park is somewhere to wander, and you could pack a picnic and amble up to Jacob’s View, a lovely spot to while away an hour.
+For grownups, Nevers Park is somewhere to wander.
+I’d pack a picnic and amble up to Jacob’s View, a lovely spot to while away an hour.

-Dog owners will appreciate the attention to detail at the Bark Park, which has designated areas for smaller and larger dogs, water and clean-up stations and agility equipment.
+Dog owners will appreciate the attention to detail at the Bark Park.
+This has designated areas for smaller and larger dogs, water and clean-up stations and agility equipment.

 Windsor Farms Historic DistrictSource: Jerry Dougherty / Wikimedia